James Lyman Merrick

 James Lyman Merrick (11 December 1803 in Monson, Massachusetts – 18 June 1866 in Amherst, Massachusetts) was the first American missionary to Muslims in Persia, and in 1852 became Professor of Oriental Literature at Amherst College.

 Early life

 As a young man, Merrick was caught up in the zeal for Christian missions that swept through New England after the formation of the American Board of Commissioners of Foreign Missions (ABCFM) in 1810.
-Merrick's diaries show that he had come to Amherst College—which in that era focused on training ministers—already intent on serving as a missionary to Persia.
+Merrick's diaries showed that he had come to Amherst College—which in that era focused on training ministers—already intent on serving as a missionary to Persia.

 Missionary works

 After graduating from Amherst in 1830, Merrick began theological studies at Princeton, then completed his education at the newly formed theological seminary in Columbia, South Carolina.
 In 1834 he was appointed by the American Board to pioneer missionary work among Persian Muslims.
 That summer, he left from Boston for Istanbul, where he studied Turkish and prepared for his Persian mission under the supervision of veteran missionaries William Gottlieb Schauffler and William Goodell.

 In August 1835, Merrick moved to Tabriz, Iran, where he joined a group of German missionaries and began Persian studies.
 The following summer, he travelled to Tehran, then to Isfahan, accompanied by two of the German missionaries.
 Violent opposition arose in Isfahan in response to the Germans' distribution of Persian New Testaments.
 The incident seems to have reinforced Merrick's conviction that open evangelism would be unfruitful among Persians.
 Thereafter he would consistently advocate a patient, nonconfrontational approach toward mission to Muslims.

 The Germans abandoned their plans and returned to Tabriz, while Merrick continued on to Persepolis and Shiraz.
 In Shiraz, Merrick studied Persian and Arabic under the tutelage of a Sufi scholar, Mullā Muhammad.
 He was befriended by Mīrzā Sayyid Alī, who had assisted Henry Martyn in translating the New Testament into Persian.
 By the end of his stay in Shiraz, Merrick was optimistic, and convinced that he could work as a missionary in any city in Persia.